 This kit is intended for those riders who have a stock intake/exhaust setup and just want to get their carbs tuned up!

-You will need to remove the two plastic retainer rings on your stock slide in order to install the new diaphragms.
+HOW TO REPLACE YOUR STOCK DIAPHRAGMS - You will need to remove the two plastic retainer rings on your stock slide in order to install this new diaphragm.
 A small set of dikes is all that's needed to clip them off.
+Be careful not to clip the metal slide itself.
+Once the plastic rings are removed the old diaphragm will fall off exposing a channel at the top of the slide.
 Install the diaphragm gently from the top of the slide.
-Be careful they can tear easily if you muscle them too hard or install them from the bottom.
+Do not attempt to shove the diaphragm up from the bottom of the slide, as this will guarantee you tear the diaphragm!
+Use your fingernail to gently push the inner rib of the diaphragm into the channel at the top of the slide.
+Again, the key word here is GENTLE!
 This diaphragm will hold itself in place in the channel at the top of your slide.
-When re-installing your slides, make sure the vent hole at the bottom of the slide is facing the cylinder head side of the carb.
+When re-installing your slides, make sure the vent hole at the bottom of the slide is facing the engine side of the carb.

 Be very careful when installing the diaphragms, they are fragile and soft and can tear very easily.